Achievable logoAchievable logo

 1. The scatterplot shows a strong negative correlation between temperature and hot chocolate sales.
 You can see this from the clear downward trend from left to right.
 In context, as outdoor temperature increases, hot chocolate sales decrease, which fits the idea that people buy fewer hot drinks in warm weather.

 A clear linear trend doesn’t prove that one variable causes the other.
 A lurking variable (a third factor affecting both variables) or reverse causation can create a correlation that looks meaningful but isn’t causal.
+With a small sample, a correlation can also arise purely by chance - a single scatterplot is rarely sufficient evidence of a real relationship.
 Use scatterplots alongside context, subject-matter knowledge, and additional statistical tools.

 Definitions